ilkincoder/FAQ--Page/README.md

-This Is a FAQ page made with Vanilla JS
+This is a FAQ page made with Vanilla JS

 In App.js file two methods of code execution are provided